thiago4go/ai-work-protocol/AI_PROTOCOL.md

 ### Scenario 2: Working on a Step
 **WHAT TO DO**:
 1. Find current step: Read task file (parse JSON).
-2. Update start time: Modify `CURRENT_IMPLEMENTATION.json` (update JSON, then write file).
+2. Update progress: Modify `CURRENT_IMPLEMENTATION.json` (update JSON, then write file).
 3. Query RAG for guidance: Use your RAG tool to search for guidance based on the step description.
 4. DO THE ACTUAL WORK.
 5. Mark step complete: Update task file with completion status (update JSON, then write file).